fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 ms.localizationpriority: medium
 f1.keywords:
   - CSH
-ms.custom:
-  - Reporting
-description: Enabling SMS usage and managing SMS operations in Teams Admin Center
+description: Enable and manage SMS in Microsoft Teams
 ---

-# Enabling and managing SMS operations in Teams Admin Center
+# Enable and manage SMS in Microsoft Teams

-This article is for IT administrators and IT professionals who are administering the Short Message Service (SMS) usage in Microsoft’s Teams Admin Center (TAC).
+This article is for IT administrators and IT professionals who are administering the Short Message Service (SMS) usage in Microsoft Teams.
+You can manage SMS for Teams through the Teams admin center.

 ## Prerequisites